nybell/non-add-paper/README.md

 These two tables are used in the two R scripts to create Figure 2A/B and Figure 3B.

-### Demo run
+### Demo models (local)

-If you do not want to / do not have access to an HPC, you can run a demo of the models used on your local machine.
-The
+If you do not have access to an HPC environment, or if you simply want to explore the core modelling framework used in the manuscript, you can run a lightweight demo locally.

+A full demo dataset is provided in:
+- `/data/demo_data/`

+Demo model scripts (R, Python) are provided in:
+- `/code/demo_code/`

+This includes:
+- one simulated phenotype (`DATA_eur_nsnps100_h0.5_a0_d0.5_50k.txt`) with 100 causal SNPs, total SNP heritability = 50%, and all causal SNPs having a dominance deviation ratio of k = -0.5
+- Published result files for each prediction model (ADD PGS, DOM PGS, XGBoost, neural network)

+#### Running the demos

+You can plug the demo dataset into any of the following scripts to test the exact modelling pipeline used in the paper:

+Polygenic score models (ADD + DOMDEV)
+- `demo.pgs.regressions.R`
+- `demo.pgss.html` (R Markdown HTML version)

+Machine learning models
+- `dnn.demo.ipynb` – neural network
+- `xgb.demo.ipynb` – XGBoost regression model

-### Full pipeline
+### Running the full pipeline
 Code as run for project.

 #### Generate simulated phenotypes (local)